Predicting the Mpemba Effect Using Machine Learning: Results and Discussion

 It is reasonable to assume that the methods that are best at long range extrapolation in the ranges we consider will also be most effective at long range extrapolation outside the range we consider or for different systems than the Ising model.
 However, this has not been demonstrated for certain and merits further investigation.

 Long range extrapolation could be useful due to the high computational cost for $a_2$ for higher $N$.
 The number of states for a given $N$ is $2^N$, leading to a $2^N\times2^N$ transition matrix.
 The computational cost of the eigenvalues for a $M\times M$ matrix is $\mathcal{O}(M^2)$~\cite{PresTeukVettFlan92}.
 Thus the computational cost for calculating $a_2$ is $2^{2N}$.
 Thus, a calculation with $N=5$ is quicker than a calculation with $N=15$ by a factor of $2^{20}$.
 Accurate prediction trained on much simpler systems could save considerable computational cost.
+It should be noted that ML methods are not the only numerical methods to avoid computational costs.
+The Monte Carlo Methods used in Ref.~\cite{PhysRevLett.124.060602} are used to make calculations that would otherwise be impossible within realistic time constraints.
+For this method to be of maximum use, the computational cost recorded in Tab.~\ref{tab:results} would need to be lower than equivalent values for Monte Carlo methods.

 Notably, the Mpemba Effect can be predicted even if it is trained only with data in which it does not occur.
 Results for this extrapolation are given in Tab.~\ref{tab:mpembafromnompemba}.
 The first prediction of the Mpemba Effect (ME) is the same as in the previous sections.
 The second method of prediction, referred to as the Total Mpemba Effect (TME), measures the accuracy of predicting whether or not the Mpemba Effect occurs for any temperature for a given $J$, $h$, and $N$.
+Put another way, neural networks can identify the non-monotonic temperature dependence of the coefficient $a_2$ even when they are only trained on monotonically decreasing $a_2$.
+This suggests that the Mpemba effect is encoded in the antiferromagnetic Ising model.
+This further confirms the results of Refs.~\cite{Teza2021.125.110601,Teza2022.2203.11644}

+The machine learning methods can also be extrapolated to $J$ outside the range the method was trained on.
+Specifically, our data set only includes negative $J$.
+No Mpemba Effect has been found for positive $J$.
+To test whether the neural networks can identify this, we made predictions on over $10^6$ data points for various $N$, and $h$.
+For each case, the algorithm correctly predicts that no Mpemba effect occurs for positive $J$.
+This result would not be as notable if the neural net were identifying that the effect never occurs for positive $J$ because more negative $J$ tend to cause the Mpemba effect.
+Fig.~\ref{fig:Jh-Plane} shows the regions where the Mpemba effect occurs on the $J-h$ Plane.
+The Mpemba effect does occur for negative values of $J$ close to 0 and does not occur for very negative values of $J$.
+This means that the neural network's identification that the effect only occurs for negative $J$ is a more subtle inference.